-Figure 42 - XML API protocol configuration
+Figure 24 - XML API protocol configuration

-Enable XML API Enables M2M XML API functions in the system.
+Enable XML API Enables M2M XML API functions in the system kernel.
 Port Read-only value.
 Indicates the port where the device currently listens for M2M XML API commands.
 This port is the same for all http based M2M API protocols and web administration and can be changed in Settings / System (chapter System).
 Enable READ-ONLY Enables Read-Only access via M2M XML API for monitoring.
 You may also fill in the username and password for this mode.
 Enable READ-WRITE Enables Read/Write access for monitoring (reading values) and writing (output control).
 You may also fill in the username and password for this mode.
 Username Username for the respective access mode (Read-Only/ReadWrite).
 Note - this is unrelated to the username for accessing the NETIO 4x web administration interface.
 When left empty, the protocol will not require any authentication.
 Password Password for the corresponding username (Read-Only/ReadWrite).

-When the XML API is enabled, other M2M protocols are disabled except SNMP after clicking Save changes.
+When the XML API is enabled, other M2M protocols are disabled except SNMP.
+After clicking Save changes, the notification message about the deactivation of the other protocol appears.